Applying for Externships

 The files below include current addresses as well as titles, salutations, and alternate application instructions for participating judges.
 These files may be used to aid you in writing your cover letters.

-- U.S. District Court Judges List – Click on the U.S. District Court Judges List document link for a listing of participating Federal Judges as well as alternate application instructions.
+- U.S. District Court Judges List (2016 Summer List Coming Soon) – Click on the U.S. District Court Judges List document link for a listing of participating Federal Judges as well as alternate application instructions.

-- Appellate Court Judges List– Click on the Appellate Court Judges List document link for a listing of participating Appellate Judges as well as alternate application instructions.
+- Appellate Court Judges List (2016 Summer List Coming Soon) – Click on the Appellate Court Judges List document link for a listing of participating Appellate Judges as well as alternate application instructions.

-- U.S. Circuit Court of Appeals for the 11th Circuit, Judges List – Click on the U.S. Court of Appeals document link for a listing of U.S. 11th Circuit Appellate Judges.
+- U.S. Circuit Court of Appeals for the 11th Circuit, Judges List (2016 Summer List Coming Soon) – Click on the U.S. Court of Appeals document link for a listing of U.S. 11th Circuit Appellate Judges.